Power Dynamics in the Asia-PacificVIEW EVENT DETAILS

 On the occasion of the launch of this Index, join us for a conversation on power dynamics across the Asia-Pacific, in a panel discussion chaired by Lowy Institute Executive Director Michael Fullilove with speakers including ASPI President the Hon.
 Kevin Rudd, Permanent Representative of Singapore to the United Nations H.E.
-Ambassador Burhan Gafoor, POLITICO commentator Susan Glasser, and Director of the Lowy Institute's Asia Power Index Project Herve Lamanhieu.
-The panel will cover topics such as the most powerful players in the region, the economic trajectories of Asian powers, whether economic or military power proves mightier in the region, and potential solutions to the region’s increasingly volatile security situation.
+Burhan Gafoor, The New Yorker and POLITICO commentator Susan Glasser, and Director of the Lowy Institute's Asia Power Index Project Hervé Lemahieu.
+The panel will cover topics such as the most powerful players in the region and their economic trajectories, whether economic or military power proves mightier in the Asia-Pacific, and potential solutions to the region’s increasingly volatile security situation.

 Burhan Gafoor is the Permanent Representative of Singapore to the United Nations.
 During his distinguished diplomatic career, Ambassador Gafoor has been Singapore’s High Commissioner to Australia, Ambassador to France, Ambassador and Chief Negotiator for United Nations Climate Change Negotiations, and Permanent Representative to the United Nations in Geneva.
 He holds a bachelor’s of social science from the National University of Singapore, a master’s in public administration from the John F. Kennedy School of Government at Harvard University and a degree in public administration from the École nationale d’administration in Paris.